Malekf94/Farhat_Football/README.md

 Attributes are as follows

-Dribbling
-Finishing
-First Touch
-Long shots
+Dribbling Finishing First Touch Long shots Movement
-Movement

-Short Passing
-Long passing
+Short Passing Long passing Vision
-Vision

-Tackling
-Positioning
-Marking
+Tackling Positioning Marking

-Concentration
-Decision
-Leadership
-Consistency
-Aggression

-Stamina
-Workrate
-Pace
+Concentration Decision Making Leadership Consistency Aggression

-Strength
+Stamina Workrate Pace Strength

 Player database will also include stats for goals, assists and MoTM that can be filtered by date, also contains how much they owe